Is Solar Worth It in Oregon? (2022 Homeowner's Guide)

 Net Metering Policies in Oregon

 Thankfully, the Public Utilities Commission (PUC) in Oregon mandates net metering for all investor-owned utilities, which means most solar customers in Oregon will have access to net metering at the full retail rate.
 However, the exact policies can vary among power companies, so you should check with yours before signing anything.
 If you happen to have a less appealing program available, you can add a solar storage system to your panels to help eliminate your electric bills.
-This will add thousands to your total costs but will often pay for itself.
+This will add thousands to your total expenses but will often pay for itself.

 Pending Policies & Changes to Incentives